-SEK '000 2021 2020
+SEK '000 2022 2021

 EY

-Audit assignments 2,692 2,546
+Audit assignments 3,500 2,692

-Other assignments 246 696
+Other assignments 0 246

-Total 2,937 3,242
+Total 3,500 2,937

 Audit assignments refers to the examination of the annual accounts, the consolidated accounts and accounting records as well as the administration of the board of directors and the CEO, other duties that the Company's auditors are obliged to perform as well as advice or other assistance arising from observations during such examination and implementation of such duties.
 In addition, the auditor reviewed the corporate governance report.
-The auditor has also reviewed the interim report for the period January-June 2021 and has been retained for certain advice, most of which pertained to audit-related consultations regarding accounting.
+The auditor has also reviewed the interim report for the period January-June 2022.